The Metal Element

 Keep going and going until all the grief coffers have been emptied upon the table.

-When you have summoned the sensation of sorrow fully, briskly rub your palms together in the front of your body until you feel electric sparks of qi between them, a seeping warmth that spreads + summons.
+When you have summoned the sensation of sorrow fully, briskly rub your palms together in the front of your body until you feel electric sparks of qi between them, a seeping warmth that spreads and summons.

 There will be a moment when you feel a lightness start to permeate your being, an openness and spaciousness break through the lungs like the shards of sunlight after a storm.
 This is usually when the tears stop, and something else appears.
 Feel into this.
 Allow that sunlight to spread, and crowd out anything dense that might still be lingering in the shadows.
 Feel the caverns of the Lungs and chest fully filling up with sunlight.